 The 2019 New Year was kicked off with the release of The Commandos – The Lone Star Sessions (1012) These are the original unreleased sessions from 1983 that brought us the Jungle 7′ single of Psycho b/w My Baby Loves Monster Movies released back in 1985 (on orange vinyl – details above).
 These sessions capture the rawness of their live shows they were so well known for – the real deal!.

 The hot Autumn of 2019 brought the re-release of Evan Johns and the H-Bomb’s legendary Giddy Up Girl EP.
 Originally released in 1980 on a 10” vinyl record, it has been long out of print and is a great example of early Evan.
 It is now available for download along with two unreleased bonus tracks Dance Frannie Dance and Day Go Bye, both recorded in 1981.The Jungle is much honored to be able to make these early and historic recordings available again.

-Crazy 2020 saw another historic re-release and 40th Anniversary of the sizzling R&B live album of the Cobras Caught Live at the Continental Club (1014), a much-expanded set from the live sessions originally released in 1981 on a 10” vinyl EP and long out of print.
+Crazy 2020 led to the historic 2021 re-release and 40th Anniversary of the sizzling R&B live album of the Cobras Caught Live at the Continental Club (1014), a much-expanded set from the live sessions originally released in 1981 on a 10” vinyl EP and long out of print.
 It features the Austin legends Denny Freeman, Joe Sublet, Rodney Craig and Junior Medlow.
 It is a must for anyone who dug that Austin Blues and R&B scene of the late ’70s and early ‘80s that included SRV, Angela Strehli and the T-Birds.
 (Order CD)